code-with-amitk/Code-examples/System-Design/Concepts/AWS/Terms/README.md

 <a name=r></a>
 ### Which services can be reserved?
 - Discounts(up to 75%) can be availed by reservation in advance.
 Some of the services which can be reserved: EC2, DynamoDB, ElastiCache, RDS, and RedShift.

+<a name=rec></a>
+### Recommendations
+- _1. Where possible, Replace EC2 with AWS managed services(Eg: lambda):_
+   - You should be free from capacity decisions hence you only pay for actual processing time.

 <a name=sl></a>
 ### Serverless